 Background Drawing (Bokeh).
 In photographs of the genre, the macro background, as a rule, is very blurred, and smooth transitions from the field of focus to the bokeh are not required.
 If you have an inexpensive but sharp lens, the beauty of background blur can be sacrificed.

 Autofocus.
-Professionals try to shoot macro in manual mode, because the technique is very often mistaken and can behave incorrectly when shooting, for example, a flower swinging in the wind or a grasshopper on a blade of grass.
+Professionals try to shoot macro in manual mode because the technique is often mistaken and can behave incorrectly when shooting, such as a flower swinging in the wind or a grasshopper on a blade of grass.
 Autofocus is only useful when working in benign conditions.

 Chromatic Aberration.
 A silvery edging of dark edges on light background usually appears only at the maximum aperture (its value is minimal), which is practically not used in macro photography.